 S's continued reference to dispositions as mental states, and his reference to mental states as representations (actually 'presentations' here) with COS, is (in my view) counterproductive.
 On p25 e.g., it seems he wants to say that the apple we see is the COS of the CSR - (Causally Self Reflexive--i.e., cause is built in) perception of the apple and the reflexive unconscious scratching of an itch has the same status (i.e., a COS) as the deliberate planned movement of the arm.
 Thus, the mental states of S1 are to be included with the actions of S2 as COS.
 Though I accept most of S's ontology and epistemology I don't see the advantage of this, but I have the greatest respect for him so I will work on it.
 I have noted his tendency (normal for others but a flaw in Searle) to mix S1 and S2 which he does on p29 where he seems to be referring to beliefs as mental states.
-It seems to me quite basic and clear since W's BBB in the 30's that S2 are not mental states in anything like the sense ofS1.
+It seems to me quite basic and clear since W's BBB in the 30's that S2 are not mental states in anything like the sense of S1.
+We need always to keep clear the difference between the language games of S1 and S2 and so if he insists to use the game of belief in reference to S1 then it is much clearer if we refer to B1 and B2 where B2 is the word "belief" as used in reference to the public linguistic acts of System 2.

-The paragraph beginning "Because" on p25 is discussing the true-only unconscious percepts, memories and reflexive acts of S1-i.e., our axiomatic EP.
-As noted, one can read Hutto and Myin's book 'Radicalizing Enactivism: Basic Minds Without Content' (2012) for a very different recent account of the nonrepresentational or enactive nature of S1.
+The paragraph beginning "Because" on p25 is discussing the true-only unconscious percepts, memories and reflexive acts of S1-i.e., our axiomatic automatic functions of our evolved psychology (EP).
+As noted, one can read Hutto and Myin's book 'Radicalizing Enactivism: Basic Minds Without Content' (2012) and their sequel for a very different recent account of the nonrepresentational or enactive nature of S1.